Doudy Draw Trailhead

 Community Ditch Trail (1.7 mile west of Hwy 93 and 1.9 mile east of Hwy 93) heads along the community ditch from the Doudy Draw Trail approximately 0.2 miles south of the picnic area.
 This trail can be taken to the Marshall Mesa Trailhead or to trails leading to Greenbelt Plateau Trailhead, both east of Highway 93.

 This area is identified as being popular with people using wheelchairs.
 See the Accessible Trails Page for details.

 Facilities 0.3 mile south on Doudy Draw Trail at the picnic area.

 Picnic table 0.3 mile south on Doudy Draw Trail.
 Grills and stoves are prohibited.

+Learn about bringing your dog to OSMP.
 All dogs must be leashed in the Trailhead Leash Area.
-Beyond the trailhead, dog control requirements vary from trail to trail, so carefully watch for dog regulation signs at trailheads and trail intersections, and check the Dog Regulations by Area page before your trip.
+Beyond the trailhead, dog control requirements vary from trail to trail, so carefully watch for dog regulation signs at trailheads and trail intersections.
 On Doudy Draw Trail dogs must be on a hand-held leash at all times unless they meet the voice and sight control standard and display a City of Boulder Voice and Sight tag.
 On Spring Brook North, dogs are allowed on-leash and on-trail; dogs are not allowed on Spring Brook South or Goshawk Ridge Trail.
 Dogs must be leashed seasonally on the upper section of the Doudy Draw Trail south of Community Ditch Trail and west of the Flatirons Vista Trails because of black bear activity.
 Dog excrement removal is required by law.